 The strategy is made fully transparent in "The Ten Commandments of the Intelligent Investor in the 21st Century", written by our Managing Partners and available for review and download.

 We have been investing our own funds following the "Ten Commandments" since 2011, consistently generating yields of 10% and above.
 The hurdle rate of the BVIP is 8%.
-Our May performance was -0.15% while 2019 gross return stands at 27.75%.
+Our January performance was 2.88%.

 We are having a substantial part of our own net worth in the BVIP.
 Protecting our joint capital at all times is hence top priority.
 We are in this for the long-term and see ourselves in a true partnership with our investors.

 The Managing Partners of Bernstein have each been in the banking and investment industry for more than 20 years.
 Both have become reasonably affluent in this process.
 Most of their net worth had naturally been generated by compensation for their work, rather than investment returns.

 Theoretical and empirical foundations of the BVIP Investment Principles

 Before meeting at Bernstein coming from different directions in 2008, the success in their individual investments was actually quite mediocre, to say the least.
 The breakthrough in their investment approach and subsequently performance can initially be attributed to the lecture (and understanding!) of one well-known and two rather unknown books on investing as well as reading all the annual letters written by Warren Buffett to the shareholders of Berkshire Hathaway: